 Eighty years later in 1589 Pope Sixtus V had the central obelisk brought here from the Circus Maximus, the ancient chariot-racing track in the centre of Rome.
 This is one of the obelisks of Heliopolis.
 These were monoliths (single stones) which sat outside the Temple of Heliopolis, or sun city, in Egypt.
 It is over 3,200 years old, its hieroglyphs date from Seti I and Ramesses II reigns, and it was brought to Rome by Augustus.

 Augustus was the first Roman Emperor and Julius Caesar’s adopted son.
-When he defeated Marc Anthony and Cleopatra in the civil wars he brought 31 of these back from Egypt to symbolise its capture and assimilation as a province of the Empire, less than half remain.
+When he defeated Marc Antony and Cleopatra in the civil wars he brought 31 of these back from Egypt to symbolise its capture and assimilation as a province of the Empire, less than half remain.
 He placed them in public locations in Rome as propaganda pieces.
 Coins were also struck to reflect this saying AEGYPTA CAPTA, or Egypt taken.
 Egypt was an older society than Rome it was considered to be a huge addition to the Empire and it was.

 piazzas of rome

 The second thing to do with Lutheranism is the Flaminian gate.

 This is called Porta del Popolo, or the gate of the people, and was designed by Gianlorenzo Bernini in 1655 to celebrate the defection of Queen Christina of Sweden to Catholicism (the north side in earlier and was done by Nanni di Baccio Bigio).
 Before she was born her parents really, really wanted a boy; a future king.
 When she was born as a woman, her father refused to believe it.
 He styled her as a boy, cut her hair short and encouraged her to go hunting; male pursuits.